allegroai/clearml-docs/docs/guides/frameworks/huggingface/transformers.md

 so ClearML automatically logs Transformers models, parameters, scalars, and more.

 When the example runs, it creates a ClearML task called `Trainer` in the `HuggingFace Transformers` projects.
-To change the task’s name or project, use the `CLEARML_PROJECT` and `CLEARML_TASK` environment variables respectively.
+To change the task's name or project, use the `CLEARML_PROJECT` and `CLEARML_TASK` environment variables respectively.

 For more information about integrating ClearML into your Transformers code, see [HuggingFace Transformers](../../../integrations/transformers.md).